hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - how do people prefer to receive and to provide information (e.g. pace of information delivery, e.g. preferred media, e.g. focus on outcome versus focused on people)?
 - what different media are required to maximise accessibility?
 - what situational differences may the people using the tool experience - for example testing may not be their full time role.
 They may be testing between jobs in an office, in a warehouse, in a hospital - these are all real example we came across when developing the heuristics.
 The testers may need to start and stop testing as they are interrupted by higher priority tasks (their "real work") and may need share a set of tests between them as they move between tasks as a team.
+- what else may affect people's communication?
+Think about situational, temporary or permanent inhibitors or enhancers of communication in the situation in which people encounter the tool?